Katrolli/holbertonschool-simple_shell/README.md

 This version of the **Simple Shell** can do the following :

-* Display a promt ($ ) and waits for the user to input the command :
+* Displays a promt ($ ) and waits for the user to input the command :

 ```bash